-Endometriosis is a chronic, benign, oestrogen-dependent gynaecological condition characterised by displacement of endometrial tissues (that normally lines the inner body of the uterus) to ectopic locations (meaning outside the usual place) in this case outside the uterine cavity (1,3).
-These endometrial tissues fix themselves and develop in the ectopic locations, accompanied by chronic inflammation (2).
+Endometriosis is a chronic, benign, oestrogen-dependent gynaecological condition characterised by displacement of endometrial tissue (usually lining the inside of the uterus) to ectopic locations (outside the usual place), in this case outside the uterine cavity (1,3).
+These endometrial tissues fix themselves and develop in ectopic locations including the bowel, bladder, fallopian tubes and occasionally respiratory and nasal passages.
+This is often accompanied by chronic inflammation, which can cause adhesions, scarring and pain in the affected sites (2).

-The main features of the condition which accompany displaced endometrial tissue seem to be chronic inflammation, immune system imbalances, and relative oestrogen excess (a relatively higher level of exposure to oestrogen compared to other women and in relation to progesterone levels) (3,4).
+The predominant features accompanying displaced endometrial tissue are chronic inflammation, immune system imbalances, and relative oestrogen excess (a relatively higher level of exposure to oestrogen compared to other women and in relation to progesterone levels) (3,4).

-Endometriosis is estimated to affect 10 – 15% of menstruating women (5), and 70% of women with chronic pelvic pain (6) a common symptom.
-Delays in diagnosing endometriosis are common, in the UK the average time to diagnosis is 7.5 years (7).
-Although preliminary diagnosis is done based on clinical history (2), the ‘gold standard’ for sure diagnosis is by surgical laparoscopy (which is looking inside the pelvic cavity with a camera) (8).
-Delays in diagnosis are perhaps at least partly because this invasive surgical method is not practical in all cases and is usually only resorted to after a series of other investigations have been carried out such as pelvic examination, blood tests, urinalysis, and ultrasound scan, none of which typically give a conclusive diagnosis of endometriosis but can be important in ruling out other conditions which present with similar symptoms (2).
+Endometriosis is estimated to affect 10–15% of menstruating women, and 70% of women with chronic pelvic pain — a common symptom (5,6).
+The process of diagnosis is often subject to significant delays in the UK, with the average time currently at 7.5 years (7).
+Endometriosis is estimated to be responsible for up to 25% of cases of infertility, although a definitive causative factor has not been confirmed.
+Although preliminary diagnosis is done based on clinical history, the ‘gold standard’ for a positive diagnosis is by surgical laparoscopy (keyhole surgery using a camera to observe the pelvic cavity) (2,8).
+Delays in diagnosis can be partly attributed to the fact that this invasive surgical method is not practical in all cases.
+It is usually a final resort following a series of other investigations such as pelvic examination, blood tests, urinalysis, and ultrasound scan, none of which typically give a conclusive diagnosis of endometriosis but are important in ruling out other conditions which present with similar symptoms (2).

-Although a much-overlooked health condition perhaps due to its ‘invisible’ nature, endometriosis is becoming more well-known and better researched, especially as diagnosed cases have risen significantly in recent years (9).
+Endometriosis has, until now, been widely overlooked as a health condition, in part due its largely invisible nature.
+However, endometriosis is now becoming more well-known and better researched, especially as diagnosed cases have risen significantly in recent years (9).

-Despite the increase in research though, endometriosis remains a somewhat complex condition which is difficult to diagnose and treat.
-However, there are some dietary and lifestyle factors associated with the risks of developing endometriosis, and whilst these do not usually occur in isolation it does show promise for those who might be at risk, to be able to take preventative measures through appropriately changing those of the habits which are implicated and beneficial for overall health.
+Despite this increase in research, endometriosis remains a somewhat complex condition which is difficult to diagnose and treat.
+However, there are some dietary and lifestyle factors associated with the risks of developing endometriosis, and whilst these do not usually occur in isolation, it shows promise for those who might be at risk.
+These considerations allow people to take preventative measures through appropriately implementing changes to increase overall health and reduce risk factors.

 How does endometriosis work?

-Endometriosis is (usually) cyclical, meaning that ectopic endometrial deposits respond to monthly hormonal changes (9), including circulating oestrogens (estradiol and estrone) which stimulate endometrial tissue (2).
-Since endometriosis deposits respond to cyclical hormone changes, they behave in the same way as the endometrium (the lining of the womb) during the menstrual cycle, bleeding at the time of menstruation, which may contribute to local inflammatory reactions, and formation of fibrous adhesions and endometrial cysts (10).
-In addition to this endometriosis deposits also respond to inflammatory mediators (messengers in the body that promote inflammatory responses) which are secreted by immune cells in the peritoneum (a membrane that lines the inside of the abdomen and pelvis), by increasing the number of cells at ectopic sites, which can cause them to develop further (10).
+Endometriosis is (usually) cyclical, as ectopic endometrial deposits respond to monthly hormonal changes, including circulating oestrogens (oestradiol and oestrone) which stimulate endometrial tissue (2,9).
+Due to this hormonal component, endometrial tissue responds in the same way as the endometrium (lining of the womb) during the menstrual cycle.
+The most significant response is bleeding at the time of menstruation, which contributes to local inflammatory reactions, and formation of fibrous adhesions and endometrial cysts (10).
+This can also result in other symptoms such as nosebleeds or pink sputum if the endometrial tissue has migrated to the nasal or respiratory passages.
+In addition to this, endometrial deposits also respond to inflammatory mediators which are secreted by immune cells in the peritoneum (a membrane that lines the inside of the abdomen and pelvis), by increasing the number of cells at ectopic sites, which can cause them to develop further (10).

-People with endometriosis can have higher levels of a substance called Vascular Endothelial Growth Factor (VEGF).
-VEGF is the regulator of angiogenesis, a process involved in the development, growth, and specifically formation of new blood vessels to allow new tissues to receive nutrients and grow, including in disease states such as endometriosis.
+People with endometriosis can have higher levels of a substance called vascular endothelial growth factor (VEGF).
+VEGF regulates angiogenesis, a process involved in the development, growth, and specifically formation of new blood vessels to allow new tissues to receive nutrients and grow, including in endometriosis.
 VEGF can also trigger increased vascular permeability, which means large molecules enter the tissues, resulting in further inflammation.

-Some research suggests that endometriosis lesions recruit their own neural and vascular (nerve and blood) supplies through a process called neuroangiogenesis, and that this affects nerve cells in the area involved in sensory pathways which send pain signals to the central nervous system.
-This may mean that people with endometriosis have increased pain perception in the affected areas (12).
+Research suggests that endometrial lesions recruit their own neural and vascular (nerve and blood) supplies through a process called neuroangiogenesis, affecting local nerve cells involved in sensory pathways, which send pain signals to the central nervous system.
+This suggests that people with endometriosis may have increased pain perception in the affected areas (12).

 The size or severity of the endometriosis deposits does not always relate to the severity of symptoms.
-Not everyone who has endometriosis will experience symptoms, but for those who do they often involve different types of pelvic pain.
-In some women who are otherwise completely symptom free, endometriosis is only detected during investigations for infertility (2), or during an unrelated procedure such as laparoscopy for tubal ligation (sterilization through tying the fallopian tubes) (11).
+Not everyone who has endometriosis will experience symptoms, but for those who do, they often involve different types of pelvic pain.
+In some women who are otherwise completely symptom free, endometriosis is only detected during investigations for infertility, or during an unrelated procedure such as laparoscopy for tubal ligation (sterilisation through tying the fallopian tubes) (2,11).

-Infertility is thought to affect between 30 – 50 % of patients with endometriosis (13), which can be because of different causes including structural changes of the reproductive organs due to endometrial deposits, adhesions, and scarring, by altered immune function, and hormonal changes which may affect egg quality and implantation of pregnancy (3).
+Infertility is thought to affect between 30–50 % of patients with endometriosis , which can be due to a variety of causes including structural changes of the reproductive organs due to endometrial deposits, adhesions, scarring, altered immune function, and hormonal changes which may affect egg quality and implantation of pregnancy (3,13).

-Endometriosis is associated with a higher risk than in the general female population of developing other conditions such as ovarian cancer, and increased risk of breast and other cancers, as well as autoimmune and atopic disorders (5), which highlights the importance of early diagnosis, treatment, and management.
+Endometriosis is associated with a higher risk of developing other conditions such as ovarian cancer, breast and other cancers, as well as autoimmune and atopic disorders, which highlights the importance of early diagnosis, treatment, and management (5).

 Understanding the root

-Endometriosis is a mysterious health condition and the exact root cause remains unclear, but it is well accepted that ectopic displacement of endometrial tissue and inflammation are key features.
-If you have a serious health condition or persistent symptoms, it is always best to speak to a health practitioner.
+Endometriosis is a mysterious health condition and the exact root cause remains unclear, but it is well accepted that immunological factors and inflammation are key features.
+For anyone with a serious health condition or persistent symptoms, consultation with a health practitioner is always recommended.

 A common hypothesis for the development of endometriosis is retrograde menstruation (backward menstrual blood flow through the fallopian tubes into the peritoneal cavity), with subsequent implantation of endometrial cells (5).

-However, retrograde menstruation is observed among healthy menstruating women and might even be universal among all menstruating women, whereas endometriosis affects only around 10 – 15% of menstruating women (5), suggesting that other factors aside from retrograde menstruation are involved.
+However, retrograde menstruation is observed among healthy menstruating women and might even be universal among all menstruating women, whereas endometriosis affects only around 10–15% of menstruating women, suggesting that other factors aside from retrograde menstruation are involved (5).

-In simple terms, it seems that many women may have endometrial tissue present outside the uterine cavity (the womb), but that in some women this does not seem to progress or become problematic for health, perhaps due to healthy immune and inflammatory response, or lack of other risk factors (4).
+In simple terms, it seems that many women may have endometrial tissue present outside the uterine cavity (the womb) which does not progress or become problematic for health, perhaps due to healthy immune and inflammatory response, or lack of other risk factors (4).

 Factors associated with increased risk